C-V2X-Senior-Design/modSrsRAN/README.md

 Team 13
 =======

 Team 13 is a group of Boston University Students modifying and using the srsRAN library to model and study C-V2X traffic.
+A comprehensive changelog of all edits made to the base SrsRAN cod  can be found [here](https://github.com/C-V2X-Senior-Design/modSrsRAN/blob/add_probes/changelog_team13.md)

 Building & Installation
 =======